Commenta Bernensia and Adnotationes Super Lucanum

 The Commenta Bernensia and Adnotationes Super Lucanum are two 9th-century compilations of scholia (explanatory notes) on the Latin poet Lucan's Pharsalia.

-Lucan's poem was very popular in late antiquity and the middle ages, which created a demand for commentaries and scholia.
+Lucan's poem was very popular in late antiquity and the Middle Ages, which created a demand for commentaries and scholia.
 In the absence of a canonical late antique commentator, the scholia to Lucan were combined and elaborated at will by medieval scribes, creating a very diverse commentary tradition.
 The Commenta and Adnotationes, which have layers dating between the 4th and 9th century CE, are among the earliest such commentaries, and contain much information found nowhere else in classical literature.

 Background

 Manuscript transmission of Lucan

-Lucan's Pharsalia (the poet's only surviving, certainly-attributed work) was an intensely popular text from late antiquity to the middle ages, especially as a school text.
+Lucan's Pharsalia (the poet's only surviving, certainly-attributed work) was an intensely popular text from late antiquity to the Middle Ages, especially as a school text.
 The historical subject matter (Caesar's civil war) and heightened style appealed to readers of this era (though less so to readers from the Renaissance on).
 Some three or four hundred manuscripts survive.
 Though the work of Harold C. Gotoff has revealed something about the interrelationships of the earliest surviving manuscripts of Lucan (which date to the 9th century, works of the Carolingian Renaissance), the construction of traditional manuscript stemmata for Lucan is an acknowledged impossibility.
 Cross-contamination between manuscript traditions (where a scribe has multiple differing manuscripts, and picks and chooses readings in order to produce a composite text) is ubiquitous.
 A. E. Housman described the surviving manuscripts as forming "factions" rather than "families".

 Commentary tradition to Lucan

 Lucan's popularity created a demand for scholias and commentaries on his poem.
-The commentary tradition to Virgil, a poet of similar popularity in the middle ages, was fixed at an early stage around the work Servius the Grammarian (fl.
+The commentary tradition to Virgil, a poet of similar popularity in the Middle Ages, was fixed at an early stage around the work Servius the Grammarian (fl.
 4th century).
-No such canonical commentator on Lucan survived into the middle ages, (Note: Servius is the only commentator whose work survived late antiquity in a complete form.
+No such canonical commentator on Lucan survived into the Middle Ages, (Note: Servius is the only commentator whose work survived late antiquity in a complete form.
 A commentary on Lucan, mentioned by Jerome (fl.
 5th-century, in adv.
 Rufin.
 1.16), has not come down to us.) and thus the glosses to his poem varied greatly from manuscript to manuscript.
 Individual scribes subjected the glosses available to them to abridgement, elaboration, combination, and juxtaposition.
 Shirley Werner describes these marginal notes as "abundant and bewilderingly diverse".

-From the 12th century onwards, we have several identifiable commentators to Lucan, such as Arnulf of Orléans (fl.
+From the 12th century onwards, we have several identifiable commentators on Lucan, such as Arnulf of Orléans (fl.
 12th century), Ciones de Magnali (fl.
 14th century), and Benvenuto Rambaldi da Imola (1330–1388).
-The identification of commentators to Lucan prior to the 12th century is controversial.
+The identification of commentators on Lucan prior to the 12th century is controversial.
 The manuscript tradition attributes some glosses to Vacca, a 6th-century biographer of Lucan, an attribution which has been followed by some modern scholars such as Hermann Genthe and B. M. Marti.
-However, Werner and Marti point out that the manuscript cannot be right about this attribution in some cases, where the gloss is of a clearly medieval, magical orientation.
+However, Werner and Marti point out that this tradition cannot be right about this attribution in all cases, as it attributes to Vacca some glosses of a clearly medieval, magical orientation.